ibakshay/github-actions-ci/README.md

 You can either choose one of the recommended workflows or you can also setup a workflow yourself.
 All the GitHub Actions workflows uses a very neat `YAML` syntax and  should be always stored  in `.github/workflows`of the project root.

 Let's start building the workflow together to setup the Continuous Integration(CI) for [CLA Assistant](https://github.com/ibakshay/cla-assistant) project  which is a Node.js Application  😊.
 You can however setup GitHub Actions CI/CD for any language and is not language specific.
+You can find the workflow file [here](https://github.com/ibakshay/cla-assistant/blob/master/.github/workflows/nodejs.yml).

  ```yaml
 name: Node CI